LoRy24/Keybase/README.md

 A simple database API designed to work with custom key-based databases files serialized in JSON objects.

+> ⚠️ The wiki for this project is currently under development.
+Stay tuned!

 ## More details:
 This framework is very useful when you want to work with simple databases designed on a key<->value system.
 In fact, this tool will help you managing a database serialized in a JSON string that contains a map containing keys and objects.